WHAT THIS POLICY COVERS

-Legal bases for processing (for EEA users): If you are an individual in the European Economic Area (EEA), we collect and process information about you only where we have legal basis for doing so under applicable EU laws.
+Legal bases for processing (for EEA users): If you are an individual in the European Economic Area (EEA), the United Kingdom (UK), or Switzerland, we collect and process information about you only where we have legal basis for doing so under applicable EU laws.
 The legal basis depends on the Services you use and how you use them.
 This means we collect and use your information only where:

 - we need it to provide you the Services, including to operate the Services, provide customer support and personalized features and to protect the safety and security of the Services;

 - it satisfies a contractual requirement (which is not overridden by your data protection interests) between your employer and informed360.